mosecorg/mosec/docs/source/examples/embedding.md

 This example shows how to create an embedding service that is compatible with the [OpenAI API](https://platform.openai.com/docs/api-reference/embeddings).

-In this example, we use the embedding model from [HuggingFace LeaderBoard](https://huggingface.co/spaces/mteb/leaderboard).
+In this example, we use the embedding model from [Hugging Face LeaderBoard](https://huggingface.co/spaces/mteb/leaderboard).

 ## Server